moznion/WebService-ImKayac-Simple/README.md

     );

     $im->send('Hello!');
+    $im->send('Hello!', 'mailto:example@example.com'); # you can append handler to the message

 # DESCRIPTION

-WebService::ImKayac::Simple is the simple message sender for im.kayac.
+WebService::ImKayac::Simple is the simple message sender for im.kayac ([http://im.kayac.com/](http://im.kayac.com/)).

 # METHODS

-- WWW::NHKProgram::API->new()
+- WebService::ImKayac::Simple->new()

     Constructor.
 You can specify `user`, `password` and `type` through this method.

-    Essential arguments are changed according to the `type`.
+    Essential arguments are changed according to the `type`. `type` allows only "password", "secret" or empty.
+Please refer to the following for details of each type.

     With no authentication: